How to Check What CPU You Have? (and Its Specs)

 Cache Memory

-Cache memory isn’t a super important specifications for your to consider a a buyer, but of course, the higher the cache memory of your CPU the better would be its performance.
+Cache memory isn’t a super important specification for you to consider as a buyer, but of course, the higher your CPU’s cache memory, the better its performance.

 Cache memory is basically the fastest RAM found on your PC.
-It is similar to your usual RAM sticks in its basic function, but instead it is super fast.
-The cache memory holds the most common instructions that a CPU uses on a regular basis.
+It is similar to your usual RAM sticks in its basic function, but instead, it is super fast.
+The cache memory holds the most common instructions that a CPU uses regularly.

-There are three levels of the Cache memory namely L1, L2, L3 – L1 being the smallest but also closest to the CPU core.
-This is fastest cache level.
-L3 is the largest, but also the slowest of the cache memory.
+There are three levels of the Cache memory, namely L1, L2, and L3 – L1 being the smallest but also closest to the CPU core.
+This is the fastest cache level.
+L3 is the largest but also the slowest of the cache memory.

 Final Words

-Fortunately, there are many simple ways to find out what CPU you have, however, to truly understand how it fares compared to the rest of CPUs in the market, whether it is sufficient for the work you perform or whether it is time for an upgrade, you will need to conduct some research.
+Fortunately, there are many simple ways to determine your CPU.
+However, to truly understand how it fares compared to the rest of the CPUs in the market, whether it is sufficient for the work you perform, or whether it is time for an upgrade, you will need to conduct some research.

-Learning what the CPU specs mean and then learning how to benchmark your CPU by comparing it with the rest of processors in the market should give you a good grasp of how capable your CPU.
+Learning what the CPU specs mean and then learning how to benchmark your CPU by comparing it with the rest of the processors in the market should give you a good grasp of your CPU’s capability.

 Also Read: How to Check Form Factor of Motherboard?